 2. Team Up

 You’ve probably heard of a workout buddy; someone that you can team up with to make sure you’re regularly exercising.
 Use the same concept with your finances.
 Join forces with your spouse, sibling, co-worker or anyone else that will encourage healthy financial habits.
 This strategy is most effective if your “accountability partner” is more skilled than you at managing finances.
-Lean on them for advice, and set up regular reviews to make sure you’re sticking to your goals.[iii]
+Lean on them for advice, and set up regular reviews to make sure you’re sticking to your goals to stay out of debt.

 3. Do It Yourself

 You don’t have to be an HGTV host to save some money around the house.
 Seek out online tutorials or ask a friend or family member to teach you how to remodel a room or change your oil.
-Not only will you have these skills for life, you might even find a new hobby or a profitable job on the side.
+Not only will you help yourself stay out of debt, but you’ll now have these skills for life and you might even find a new hobby or a profitable job on the side.

 4. Set Up an Emergency Fund